pglen/pyedpro/pyedpro/README.md

 The dropped content is inserted where the editor's caret is. (not where the cursor is) The caret is moved to the end of insertion.

- This (above) list is an extract, please see git log for complete history.
+ This (above / below) list is an extract, please see git log for complete history.

   PyEdPro now has buffer diff.
 Right clicking on the file's tab header presents a menu.
 One may select the diff source, the diff destination (or target).
 When the source and